By Community

 By community

 Too often, outside interference disrupts community-driven solutions, serving little to nothing to fix the problems experienced on-the-ground.
-That’s why we’re committed to ensure that solutions developed By Community are at the front of the line.
+That’s why we’re committed to ensure that solutions developed By Community are at the front of the line, so that they may work For Community

 For community